MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 > Learn how to send custom analytics in the [Analytics API](../analytics-api/) tutorial.

 ### Custom charts
-Custom charts allow you to visualize the collected analytics data in your analytics data store as charts that are not available by default in the {{ site.data.keys.mf_analytics_console_short}} (**Dashboard → Custom Charts**).
+Custom charts allow you to visualize the collected analytics data in your analytics data store as charts that are not available by default in the {{ site.data.keys.mf_analytics_console_short }} (**Dashboard → Custom Charts**).
 This visualization feature is a powerful way to analyze business-critical data.

 > Learn how to create custom charts in the [Creating Custom Charts](custom-charts/) tutorial.